SNCASO SO.9000 Trident: SO.9050 Trident II

-In May 1956 the Air Force placed an order for a batch of six pre-production aircraft, and a supplementary contract followed for four additional aircraft, although this later contract was cancelled on 24 October 1957 due to budget cutbacks.
+In May 1956, the French Air Force placed an order for a batch of six pre-production aircraft, and a supplementary contract followed for four additional aircraft, although this later contract was cancelled on 24 October 1957 due to budget cutbacks.
 These aircraft differed from the first three prototypes by substituting a pair of 10.79 kN Turbomeca Gabizo turbojets for the MD.30 engines.
 Other changes included a redesigned nose to accommodate a fire-control radar and the addition of a hardpoint below the fuselage for a Matra R.511 AAM.
 The first pre-production aircraft (the fourth Trident II) was first flown on 3 May 1957.

 In an unsuccessful attempt to stave off cancellation, SNACSO made efforts to establish new time-to-height and altitude records in 1958.
 The first pre-production aircraft set a record of 2 minutes, 37 seconds to 15000 m on 4 April while the third pre-production aircraft unofficially reached 22800 m on 17 January and then made its officially-observed record-breaking altitude of 24217 m on 2 May, shortly after the programme was cancelled on 26 April.
 The last three incomplete airframes were scrapped, but the Air Force continued the flight testing until late in the year.
 This allowed the Trident II to establish various unofficial records before the surviving aircraft were scrapped.
 These included a maximum speed of Mach 1.97 on 23 July, an altitude of 26000 m on 6 October that was the highest altitude to be flown by a turbojet and a time-to-height of 2 minutes, 15 seconds to 15,000 metres on 8 July.
 None of these later accomplishments were publicised to avoid upsetting the Air Force after it had decided upon the Dassault Mirage III to satisfy its interceptor requirement.